dhappy/git-remote-ipfs-iota/README.md

 Each commit then has:

-* `parents`: The commits parent commits
+* `parents`: The commit's parent commits
 * `(author|committer)`: The commits author and committer signatures
 * `gpgsig`: Optional signature from the initial commit
 * `tree`: The filesystem state at the time of this commit
-* `modes`: `tree` is an IPFS Protobuffer-UnixFS DAG which is browsable through the web, but can't store the file mode information, so this is that.
+* `modes`: `tree` is an IPFS Protobuffer-UnixFS DAG which is browsable through the web, but can't store the file mode information, so this is that info.

 ## Overview

-Git is at its core an object database.
-There are four types of objects: Commits, Trees, Tags, & Blobs.

-When a remote helper is asked to push, it receives the key of a Commit object.
-That commit has an associated Tree and zero or more Commit parents.

-Trees are lists of umasks, names, and keys for either nested Trees or Blobs.

-Tags are named links to specific commits.
-They are frequently used to mark versions.

-The helper traverses the tree and parents of the root Commit and stores or retreives them from the remote.
+This remote serializes a Git commit tree to a CBOR-DAG stored in IPFS.

 ### IPLD Git Remote

 Integrating Git and IPFS has been on ongoing work with several solutions over the years.
-The [predecessor to this one]() stored the raw blocks in the IPFS DAG using a multihash version of git's SHA1s.
+The [predecessor to this one](//github.com/ipfs-shipyard/git-remote-ipld) stored the raw blocks in the IPFS DAG using a multihash version of git's SHA1s.

 The SHA1 keys used by Git aren't exactly for the hash of the object.
 Each serialized form is prefaced with a header of the format: "`#{type} #{size}\x00`".
 So a Blob in Git is this header plus the file contents.